dataforseo/TypeScriptClient/docs/classes/KeywordsDataGoogleAdsKeywordsForKeywordsTaskPostRequestInfo.md

 ending date of the time range
 optional field
-Note: the indicated date cannot be greater than the past month, Google Ads does not return data on the current month;
+Note: the indicated date cannot be greater than yesterday’s date;
 if you don’t specify this field, yesterday’s date will be used by default date format: "yyyy-mm-dd"
 example: